Meher Baba: Legacy

+In popular culture

+Meher Baba had gained public attention in the West as early as 1932, due to contacts with celebrities of the time, and from the rather disillusioned account of Paul Brunton in his A Search in Secret India (1934).
+Baba received further attention posthumously via various mentions in Western pop-culture.

-Pete Townshend of the Who, became a follower of Baba, and dedicated his 1969 rock operaTommy to him in the gatefold.
-The Who's 1971 song "Baba O'Riley" was named in part after Meher Baba, and Townshend recorded several Meher Baba tribute albums including Happy Birthday, I Am, Who Came First, and With Love.
+For example, Pete Townshend of the Who became a follower of Baba and dedicated his 1969 rock opera Tommy to him in the gatefold.
+The Who's 1971 song "Baba O'Riley" was named in part after Meher Baba, and Townshend recorded several Meher Baba tribute albums and music videos including Happy Birthday, I Am, Who Came First, With Love, and You Alone Exist.

+In 1969, Indian filmmaker Jagat Murari co-produced the ethnographic film on Meher Baba titled The Awakener.
+The 35-millimeter, 118 minute found footage film was distributed by Films Division of India.

 In 1970, Melanie Safka (stage name "Melanie") mentioned Baba in the spoken word intro to her song "Lay Down (Candles in the Rain)".
-Listed as a standalone piece entitled "Candles In The Rain", the lyrics are "Meher Baba lives again".

-Bobby McFerrin's 1988 Grammy Award-winning song "Don't Worry, Be Happy" was inspired by Baba's adage, which has appeared on many posters and inspirational cards depicting him.
+Listed as a standalone piece entitled "Candles in the Rain", the lyrics are "Meher Baba lives again".
+Bobby McFerrin's 1988 Grammy Award–winning song "Don't Worry, Be Happy" was inspired by Baba's adage, which has appeared on many posters and inspirational cards depicting him.

+Various Indian films produced by Edida Nageswara Rao have depicted Meher Baba's images.
+Works such as Swathi Kiranam (1992) were exclusively filmed at the Meher Baba center in Tapeswaram, Andhra Pradesh, depicting life size images of Meher Baba.

-Elements of Meher Baba's philosophy, as well as an unnamed character based upon him, have appeared in the works of comic book writer-screenwriter J. M. DeMatteis.
+Elements of Meher Baba's philosophy, as well as an unnamed character based upon him, have appeared in the works of comic book writer and screenwriter J. M. DeMatteis.
 Works particularly influenced by Baba include DeMatteis' scripts for Doctor Fate and DeMatteis creator-owned comic book Seekers into the Mystery.
+The Theme of Creation (2005) was an American documentary film produced, written, edited and directed by Tim Thelen.
+Nagendra Babu played young Meher Baba in the 2009 film Jagadguru Sri Shiridi Saibaba.

 In 2012, the feature film Nema Aviona za Zagreb premiered in the Netherlands with an exclusive interview with Meher Baba filmed in 1967.
-In the interview Baba explains the difference between God-realization and drug-induced hallucinations and the scene plays a pivotal role in the documentary's narrative.
+In the interview, Baba explains the difference between God-realisation and drug-induced hallucinations and the scene plays a pivotal role in the documentary's narrative.